haarismian/ssd_ncsc_app/ncsc_cases_app/README.md

 # Installation
 1. Ensure you have the `Python` programming language installed - if you have python 3 installed you will be using the `python3` command, if you do not, then you will use the `python` command
 2. Ensure you have the `pip` package manager installed by using the command `pip install pip` after python is installed by following the instructions on this page `https://pip.pypa.io/en/stable/installation/`
-2. navigate using the terminal to the installation directory
+3. Using the terminal navigate to the folder of the code submission with the files `manage.py` and `requirements.txt`
+4. Use the command `pip install -r requirements` to install all project dependencies.
+These dependencies are necessary for the project to run and include things like django-crytography for database encryption or django framework itself.
+Please see the requirements.txt file for the full details.
+5. Once all dependencies are installed, use the command `python manage.py runserver` or `python3 manage.py runserver` to run the server application and all services.

-Enter the `python3 manage.py runserver` command to import the Django code module.
-Next, navigate to a web browser and enter the URL localhost:8000 to run the contents of the directory.
+6. Next, navigate to a web browser and enter the URL localhost:8000 to run the application

 The home page of the app will now be displayed on the screen.
 ![image](https://github.com/haarismian/ssd_ncsc_app/assets/13083798/3b424159-bd35-435d-a5f8-4d4fa87413a5)